codsen/codsen/packages/ast-monkey/README.md

 `parent`                | Type of the parent of current element being traversed | A whole parent (array or a plain object) which contains the current element.
 It's purpose is to allow you to query the **siblings** of the current element.
 `}`                     |                |

-Allow me to show you how to practically tap the `innerObj`;
+Allow me to show you how to practically tap the `innerObj`:

 ```js
 const monkey = require('ast-monkey')